 Basic Principles and Guidelines

 of Framework for Understanding

 Open and Closed Games-Basics Considerations

 Time Management, Use of Time Clocks

 Physical Conditioning/Sleep/Nutrition/Health Aspects

-Each player will come to understand that learning chess and improving chess playing skills chess need to be at his or her own speed in their own unique way.
-It is best to develop a framework for yourself that is suited to your learning capabilities.
+Each player will come to understand that learning chess and improving chess playing skills chess need to be at his or her own speed in their own unqiue way.
+It is best to develop a framework for yourself which is suited to your learning capabilities.
 Do not rush and try to overdo things.
 It is very tempting to say for example, “Wow, that player must be dumb because I can capture his or her Queen!”
 Yet, many a beginner and even more advanced players who are not playing close enough attention learn the sad reality that sometimes leaving major pieces open to being captured, or breaking down a pawn or defensive structure, often are simply setting (or already have set!) a trap or mating net.
-About My Chess Philosophy.